TropiTracker/api.tropitracker.com/README.md

 This is the API that is (or will be) used by TropiTracker.
 All information is fetched from the NHC.

 > [!WARNING]
-> This API is currently in a very rudimentary state.
+> This API is currently unfinished and in a very rudimentary state.
 Because of this, it is discouraged that you use this API in any official manner.

 # Using
 To use this in your applications, simply fetch https://api.tropitracker.com/index.json.